PROVISIONAL TAX IN SOUTH AFRICA

 - Individuals 65 years of age and older who receive interest of less than R34 500 for the tax year.

 Provisional tax is paid to SARS in advance, twice a year, to mitigate the risk of the taxpayer sitting with a large tax debt on assessment.
 The first provisional tax payment occurs in August and the second occurs in February.
-There is also an option for provisional taxpayers to make a third payment at the end of September, if the amount paid during August was incomplete.
 This provides the taxpayer with the opportunity to spread the liability over the year of assessment.

 Provisional taxpayers need to register as a provisional taxpayer with SARS and submit an IRP6 during each payment cycle.